nspenner/blog/_drafts/easy-website-themes-with-custom-properties.md

 Custom Properties, like any other CSS, can be updated as long as we have the proper selector.

-In the example below, I've scoped my Custom Properties to the `main` element.
-When the checkbox is toggled, a selector updates the values of the main element.
-This causes all elements within it to update with the new values:
+If you examine the CSS from my earlier example, you'll notice that I've scoped my Custom Properties to the `main` element.
+When the checkbox is toggled, a selector updates the scoped properties inside it.
+This causes all elements within the `main` element to update with the new values:

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="css,result" data-user="nathanspenner" data-slug-hash="LYVxpjP" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Custom Property Update No JS">
   <span>See the Pen <a href="https://codepen.io/nathanspenner/pen/LYVxpjP">